 Different perspectives were expressed with respect to possible mechanisms to ensure that an applicant who applies for a non-geographic TLD operates as a non-geographic TLD.
 From one perspective it is impractical and challenging to set objective criteria for evaluating intended use in the application process and difficult to enforce distinctions based on intended use.
 From this perspective, registrants may circumvent limitations on intended use and permit registration of domains that have geographic connotations with limited recourse.
+Some Work Track members expressed that obligations included in the contract between ICANN and the registry may have limited impact on what registrants do in practice.

 From another perspective, it should be possible to establish intended use in the application process, especially in the case of .brands.
 Some Work Track members expressed that it should be feasible to put in place protections that help to ensure a non-geographic TLD does not mislead end-users or imply that it is an “official” TLD associated with a geographic place.
 From this perspective, applicants could make and be held accountable to uphold commitments on how the registry will operate and how names will be allocated.
 Applicants could also demonstrate a willingness to cancel names which are used in a manner outside the way the registry operator intended.

+In the case of .Brands, there are strict contractual qualifications included in Specification 13 of the Registry Agreement.
+If an applicant wants to keep benefits associated with Specification 13, it needs to abide by the terms of Specification 13.
+From one perspective, .Brands are not likely to change the use of the TLD because that undermines the qualification for Specification 13.

 Some Work Track members raised the issue of potential consumer confusion.
 From one perspective, regardless of the intended use, consumers may be confused about the potential association of a string and a geographic term.
 From another perspective, it should be possible to create a standard against which to manage risks of confusion, for example by ensuring that the applicant does not represent that it is endorsed by a city or is the “official” TLD of a city when this is not the case.
 One Work Track member stated that .brands operate in such as manner that there should not be any confusion between a brand and TLD that is being operated in a geographic context.
+Some Work Track members shared the perspective that the issue of confusion is irrelevant, because each TLD is a unique resource and therefore specific rules should apply (see section 3.1 for additional details on this point of view).

 3.3 Questions about Intended Use